zombie/bugmark_docs/Scramword/rayis_2.md

-Unscramble this word: s s r u c n o
+Unscramble this word: r a y i s

-HINT: the unscrambled word starts with 'un'
+HINT: the unscrambled word starts with 'sy'